C-Force CF015C Portable Monitor Review

 |The screen shows slow response rates in our tests and will be unsatisfactory for gamers.|

-This means that the measured response time is better than the average of all tested devices (40 ms).
+This means that the measured response time is similar to the average of all tested devices (35.9 ms).

 Screen Flickering / PWM (Pulse-Width Modulation)